PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

 gzip                | Turns internal compression off if set to false. (default: false) signaturetype       | Signature type for new keys. (default: 7) cryptotype          | Crypto type for new keys.
 Experimental.
-Should be always 0 enableuniquelocal   | If true, connection to local address will look like 127.x.x.x where x.x.x is first 3 bytes of incoming connection peer's ident hash. (default: true) address             | IP address of an interface tunnel is connected to *host* from.
+Should be always 0 enableuniquelocal   | If true, connection to local address will look like 127.x.x.x where x.x.x is first 3 bytes of incoming connection peer's ident hash. (default: true for ipv4 and false for ipv6) address             | IP address of an interface tunnel is connected to *host* from.
 Usually not used keys                | Keys for destination.
 When same for several tunnels, will be using same destination for every tunnel.